Layer, slash and sew – a great stash buster and a quick and easy weekend quilt.

-You don’t have to use new fabric – you could rummage in your stash and cut squares or you could use up the layer cake you just fell in love with at the show and hadn’t yet found a use for.
+You don’t have to use new fabric – you could rummage in your stash and cut squares or use up the layer cake you just fell in love with at the show and hadn’t yet found a use for.

-Once you have made the quilt you could keep the design pieces and make a single block which you could then embellish and add embroidery to in the more traditional manner.
+Once you have made the quilt, you could keep the design pieces and make a single block which you could then embellish and add embroidery to in the more traditional manner.

 If you enjoyed this workshop, you might like to know that Karla Alexander has two books in print entitled Stack the Deck and Stack a New Deck.

 Valerie is the founder and Creative Director of justhands-on.tv , as well as our very own ‘Queen of Scrap’.
 She founded Creative Quilting, a quilt shop in Hampton Court, where she still teaches to this day.